 In 2014, Ms. Bracey joined the US Department of Justice’s Civil Division, serving for nearly three years as a Deputy Assistant Attorney General for the Torts Branch.
 The Torts Branch is responsible for defending the United States in a wide variety of cases from constitutional torts involving the use of drones to major toxic torts.
 She oversaw four sections: Environmental Torts, Constitutional and Specialized Torts, Aviation and Admiralty, and the Federal Tort Claims Act.
 She also managed the government’s tort compensation programs, including the September 11th Victims Compensation Fund, the Vaccine Compensation Fund, and the Radiation Exposure Compensation Act Fund.

 Ms. Bracey rejoined Jenner & Block in 2017.
 She represented a deferred interest credit card company in an enforcement action before the Consumer Financial Protection Bureau.
-She is also working on an investigation into the sale of residential mortgage backed securities.
-Her energy work includes trying a reactive power rate case before FERC, addressing questions from ISO-NE about a client’s energy efficient resources program, and working with a client to self-report to the FERC the failure to update its tariff.
-She also serves on the team monitoring Citigroup’s provision of consumer relief following their settlement with the Department of Justice in the aftermath of the housing crisis.
+She also worked on an investigation into the sale of residential mortgage backed securities.
+Her energy work includes trying a reactive power rate case before FERC and working with a client to self-report to the FERC the failure to update its tariff.
+She also served on the team monitoring Citigroup’s provision of consumer relief following their settlement with the Department of Justice in the aftermath of the housing crisis.
 Ms. Bracey also represented a branch of the Service Employees International Union in a National Voter Registration Act case and Fair Fight Action in a challenge to Georgia’s election system.
 She has also helped three CEOs prepare to testify before Congressional committees.
 In late 2020, she was embedded at the Washington Football Team as interim general counsel.